core-wg/yang-cbor/draft-ietf-core-sid.md

 # SID auto generation {#sid-auto-generation}

-Assignment of SIDs to YANG items can be automated, the recommended process to assign SIDs is as follows:
+Assignment of SIDs to YANG items SHOULD be automated.
+The recommended process to assign SIDs is as follows:

 1. A tool extracts the different items defined for a specific YANG module.
 2. The list of items is sorted in alphabetical order, 'namespace' in descending order, 'identifier' in ascending order.
 The 'namespace' and 'identifier' formats are described in the YANG module 'ietf-sid-file' defined in {{sid-file-format}}.